 Rates of participation in developmental education coursework and ACT college entrance examination scores are two measures of academic preparation for college-level coursework.
-In 2015, Minnesota's average composite ACT score was 22.7, the highest in the nation among the 30 states in which more than half of college-bound students took the test.1 When disaggregated by race, it becomes apparent that this average masks disparities between subpopulations (see table below).
+In 2016, Minnesota's average composite ACT score was 21.1, the highest in the nation among the 18 states in which all collegebound students took the test.
+When disaggregated by race, it becomes apparent that this average masks disparities between subpopulations.
 In general, these disparities in average composite score are similar to national trends.

-AVERAGE 2015 ACT SCORES IN MINNESOTA VARIED BY RACE/ETHNICITY Race/Ethnicity American Indian or Alaska Native Asian Hispanic Black or African American White Average ACT Score 19.3 20.7 19.8 17.6 23.7
+AVERAGE 2016 ACT SCORES IN MINNESOTA VARIED BY RACE/ETHNICITY Race/Ethnicity American Indian Asian Black Hispanic Multi- Racial White Composite ACT Score 16.6 20.2 16.5 17.9 20.4 22.2